navkar/Predictions/README.md

 * Electric planes, you cannot fly more than 2 hours in a single flight.
    - For example: It will take 11 days to go from USA to India
+   - Free Nuclear energy due to abundance using fusion technology.
 * USA will drop the word **UNITED**.
 Possibility of some states joining Canada.
 * New building materials (**3D printed homes**) will make it effortless to move from one to place to another.
 * Mind shopping - you can visualize an item and it will show up.